Geremi Perera

-Geremi Perera (born 25 March 2004) is a footballer who plays as a midfielder for Bayernliga Nord club SC Eltersdorf.
+Geremi Perera (born 25 March 2004) is a footballer who plays as a midfielder for Regionalliga Bayern club SC Eltersdorf.
 Born in Germany, he plays for the Sri Lanka national team.

 Club career

 Early career

 A Uehlfeld native, Perera began playing for his hometown club, SpVgg Uehlfeld, before moving to SpVgg Greuther Fürth at the age of nine.
 In 2019, he joined the youth set-up of Würzburger Kickers playing in both U16 and U19 level, and also vice-captained the U19 team in 2021, during which he scored two goals in 15 matches.

 Würzburger Kickers

 On 1 July 2022, he signed his first professional contract with Würzburger Kickers after spending four years with the club's youth team.

 ATSV Erlangen

 In July 2023, after failing to make a single appearance for the senior team of Würzburger Kickers, Perera joined Bayernliga Nord club ATSV Erlangen.

 International career

 In January 2025, Perera confirmed his availability to join the Sri Lanka national football team.

 In March 2025, he was eventually included in the national squad for the 2027 AFC Asian Cup qualification – third round.
 However, he dropped out of the team due to an injury.